-To saving Members, I can assure you that it will do its best to continue to offer some of the most competitive rates in the market.
+To saving Members, I can assure you that we will do our best to continue to offer some of the most competitive rates and innovative products in the market.
+Thank you for saving with us - your ongoing trust in us matters.